Free-Order Online Selection for k-Systems: Introduction

 This, however, reveals the third, and most subtle, obstacle in our approach: When we sample agents, we simultaneously observe all edges incident to those agents.
 From the perspective of the item side, this does not induce a uniformly random sample of items or even of item-adjacent edges, since edges corresponding to the same agent are inherently correlated.
 Notice, however, that after our first sample, each agent contributes at most one greedy-relevant edge -- their top greedy-relevant edge, if one exists.
 Therefore, to overcome this final obstacle, after the first sample, we restrict our ground set to the (unknown) set of greedy-relevant edges.
 We can then perform a second, independent sampling phase, ensuring that the sampled greedy-relevant edges form a uniform random subset of the new ground set; for more details on this, see Section~\ref{sec:agent-arrival}.
-Finally, applying the algorithm from Theorem~\ref{thm:alg-general} as a black box (which introduces a third and final sampling phase) yields an $\bigOm{\beta / k^2}$-competitive algorithm for the agent-arrival model, where $\beta$ is the competitive ratio of the order-oblivious algorithm for $\calF_B$ (Theorem~\ref{thm:alg-general-agent}).
+Finally, applying the algorithm from Theorem~\ref{thm:alg-general} as a black box (which introduces a third and final sampling phase) yields an $\bigOm{\beta / k^2}$-competitive algorithm for the agent-arrival model, where $\beta$ is the competitive ratio of the order-oblivious algorithm for $\calF_B$ (Theorem~\ref{thm:alg-general-agent}) -- see Figure~\ref{fig:sampling-order-oblivious}.
 This result combines the structural insights of the edge-arrival model with the algorithmic challenges of agent arrivals, and is thus the main algorithmic result of the paper.

 \begin{reg} Suppose that the items actually represent contracts between agencies and clients, with each facility responsible for servicing one contract.
-The selected contracts thus have to form a matching between agencies and clients, corresponding to the item-side constraint $\cF_B$.
-Because this constraint admits a core-selecting, order-oblivious algorithm, our bipartite graph framework yields constant-factor guarantees for free-order agent arrivals even in this setting. \end{reg}
+When a facility arrives, we observe all contracts that it could service.
+The selected contracts must form a matching between facilities and clients, corresponding to the item-side constraint $\cF_B$.
+Because this constraint admits a core-selecting, order-oblivious algorithm, our bipartite graph framework yields constant-factor guarantees for free-order agent arrivals in this setting. \end{reg}